Lee's Rapid Deconstruction

 - Monsters made of crystal: orange crystal statues, crystal golems.

-- Monsters made of metal: iron golems, iron elementals, war gargoyles, silver statues, but not iron imps, iron devils, or iron dragons.
+- Monsters made of metal: iron golems, iron elementals, war gargoyles, but not iron imps, rust devils, or iron dragons.

 - Miscellaneous hard monsters: toenail golems.